skipoleschris/xsbt-cucumber-plugin/README.markdown

 * cucumberJsonReportFile - The location of the JSON format report file.
 Defaults fo a java.io.File of ./target/scala-{scalaVersion}/cucumber.json

 ### JVM Settings ###
-* cucumberMaxMemory - The maximum JVM memory to allocate to the JRuby process.
+* cucumberMaxMemory - The maximum JVM memory to allocate to the JVM process.
 Defaults to the string "256M"
-* cucumberMaxPermGen - The maximum PermGen space for the JRuby process.
+* cucumberMaxPermGen - The maximum PermGen space for the JVM process.
 Defaults to the string "64M"
+* cucumberSystemProperties - System properties to be passed to the JVM process using the -D flag.
+Defaults to and empty Map[String, String]
+* cucumberJVMOptions - Additional options to be passed to the JVM that runs cucumber.
+Defaults to an empty List[String]

 ### Lifecycle Settings ###
 * cucumberBefore - A function of type () => Unit that will be run BEFORE cucumber is executed.
 Defaults to a no-op function